Bapudham Motihari railway station

 Bapudham Motihari Railway Station (previously Motihari Railway Station) is a major railway station in Motihari through which 2 lines pass one towards Muzaffarpur and other towards Gorakhpur, it lies in the headquarter city of East Champaran district of Bihar.
 Its station code is BMKI.
 The station mainly consists of 2 platforms and acts as the main station in the city of Motihari, which is being developed under 'The Amrit Bharat Station Scheme' and to celebrate 150 years of Mahatama Gandhi.

 Redevlopment

-Bapudham Motihari railway station is undergoing a major redevelopment project worth ₹205 crore (approximately $24.5 million USD).
+Bapudham Motihari railway station is undergoing a major redevelopment project worth ₹205 crore (approximately US$24.5 million).
 The project, part of the larger Amrit Bharat Station Scheme, aims to transform the station into a modern, integrated transport hub with enhanced facilities and improved passenger experience.